 In 1977, relationships between Cuba and the USA improved following the new Human Rights policy introduced by American President Jimmy Carter.
-Meetings between the Cuban government and a Committee of Cuban immigrants to the USA were held in Havana, and some agreements were obtained.
+Meetings between the Cuban government and a Committee of Cuban émigrés in the USA were held in Havana, and some agreements were obtained.

 As a result, hundreds of political prisoners were freed, and allowed to leave with their families.
 The reunification of families was also permitted, whereby several thousand others left the country.
-Finally, Cubans living in the United States were allowed to visit Cuba and tens of thousand of them poured into the island.
+Finally, visits to Cuba from émigrés in the US, were allowed.
+And tens of thousand of them poured into the island.